by Ephrem the Syrian

 talents of profit

-at the sword of the persecutors?
+with the sword of persecutors?

-An image without senses,
+A statue without senses,

-a stamp without motion —
+a coin-stamp without motion —

 How much more is he glorified

-in the likeness of its Painter.
+the stamp engraved in the likeness of its Maker.

-The Good One, whose pledges
+The Good One, through whose oaths

-persuade that he does not defraud —
+you are convinced he does not defraud —

 the cup of cold water